ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 The design consists of an "Anchor tabs" container component which contains one or more "Anchor tab" components.
 This mirrors the existing design of the `nimble-tabs` and `nimble-tab` components, however there is no analog for the `nimble-tab-panel` component.
 Instead, the content loaded from the configured URL(s) loads into the containing page, an `iframe`, a new window, etc.

 We cannot extend FAST's tabs control because it has baked into it the idea that tabs activate tab panels.
-Instead we will create new components from scratch, but we can likely borrow logic from FAST e.g. for handling keyboard navigation.
+However, we can take the FAST implementation as a starting point and remove the parts related to tab panels.

 ### API